jlerocher/jlerocher/README.md

 - 👋 Hi, I’m @jlerocher
-- 👀 I’m interested in Python, Cloud Computing(AWS) & Machine Learning
+- 👀 I’m interested by Python, Django, Cloud Computing with AWS & Machine Learning
 - 🌱 I’m currently learning Cloud Computing on Udacity
 - 💞️ I’m looking to collaborate on Python, or Cloud Computing Project
 - 📫 How to reach me ?